vbergaaa/Annihilation-Special-Forces-Helper/README.md

 Once you have downloaded the zip file, extract the files and run ASFLauncher.exe.

 ### Current feature roadmap:
-1. Adding support for souls, including saving souls and attaching them to a loadout
-2. Adding support for challenge points
-3. Adding support for unit ranks
+1. Adding support for unit ranks

 ### Potiential future features
-- Incorporating unit stats and costs into the helper
 - Adding a helper that suggests different perks to increase stats with best stats/cost ratio
 - Same as above but for economics
 - Adding a Profile page, including name, rank, current RP, mod score, gem count, souls, etc.